-The Galaxy S21 Ultra’s biggest competition comes from the top phones in the iPhone 12 series.
-With the 128GB iPhone 12 Pro Max starting at $1,099, Samsung and Apple are competing on a very tight margin with their respective ultra-premium flagships.
-Apple’s A14 Bionic processor still bests the Snapdragon 888 in benchmarks, but in real-world use, you probably won’t notice much difference in performance between the two devices.
+The Galaxy S21 Ultra’s biggest competition comes from the top phones in the iPhone 13 series.
+With the 128GB iPhone 13 Pro Max starting at $1,099, Samsung and Apple are competing on a very tight margin with their respective ultra-premium flagships.
 The Galaxy S21 Ultra starts with two times as much RAM if that matters to you, but Apple’s excellent RAM management in iOS will likely make it so you won’t be able to tell the difference.

 As far as features go though, the Galaxy S21 Ultra offers a much more versatile camera array.
-While the iPhone 12 Pro Max offers a wide, main, and 2.5x telephoto sensor that all come in at 12MP, Samsung comes in swinging with a wide, a huge 108MP standard, 3x optical telephoto, 10x optical telephoto, and a laser-guided focus system.
-In terms of pure reach and versatility, Samsung bests nearly everyone on the market for camera hardware, save maybe Huawei’s P40 Pro Plus.
+While the iPhone 13 Pro Max offers a wide, main, and 2.5x telephoto sensor that all come in at 12MP, Samsung comes in swinging with a wide, a huge 108MP standard, 3x optical telephoto, 10x optical telephoto, and a laser-guided focus system.

 Samsung Galaxy S21 Ultra review: The verdict

 Starting at $1,199, the Samsung Galaxy S21 Ultra is not a cheap device.
 But considering the specs it’s packing, I wouldn’t call it overpriced, either.
-While there are bound to be hoards of phones launching with the Qualcomm Snapdragon 888 this year, the Galaxy S21 Ultra is one of the first you can get in the United States.
-In addition, if you want 10x optical telephoto zoom, you’re left between the S21 Ultra or the Huawei P40 Pro Plus — and only one of those is easy to buy and has full access to Google services.
+There have been plenty of phones launched with the Qualcomm Snapdragon 888, but the Galaxy S21 Ultra was one of the first you can get in the United States and still one of the best.
+In addition, if you want 10x optical telephoto zoom, you’re left between the S21 Ultra or the HUAWEI P40 Pro Plus — and only one of those is easy to buy and has full access to Google services.

 The Galaxy S21 Ultra is a killer combo of great design, blazing-fast performance, a wonderful display, long-lasting battery life, and one of the most versatile camera systems you can get in a smartphone today.

-Interestingly, Samsung seems to be pushing customers towards the S21 Ultra this year with its latest Galaxy S series evolution.
-While 2020’s Galaxy S20 and Galaxy S20 Plus were quite feature-packed on their own, this year’s S21 and S21 Plus are much less so.
+Interestingly, Samsung seems to be pushing customers towards the S21 Ultra with its latest Galaxy S series evolution.
+While 2020’s Galaxy S20 and Galaxy S20 Plus were quite feature-packed on their own, the S21 and S21 Plus are much less so.
 The S21 features a “Glasstic” design, and neither device has a WQHD+ display, only FHD+.
-Not to mention, the S21 and S21 Plus feature the exact same camera system from last year.
+Not to mention, the S21 and S21 Plus feature the exact same camera system as their 2020 iterations.
 If you want a new camera experience and the very best specs, the S21 Ultra is your only option out of the three.

 All that said, I think the Galaxy S21 Ultra represents a fantastic start to 2021 for Samsung.
 It has a great design, a wonderful display, battery life that should last almost anyone a full day, and possibly the most versatile camera system you can get in a smartphone today.
 The baseline 12GB of RAM should be more than enough for years to come, and Samsung’s commitment to delivering at least three years of major Android updates to its smartphones means you won’t have to worry about missing out on the latest and greatest features for quite a while.